GuruMaps/iOSManual/03-settings.md

 ### Navigation {#navigation}

-The default language of voice instructions you hear while navigating a route depends on the language your device is set to use.
+The default language for voice instructions you hear while navigating a route depends on the language your device is set to use.
 To change the language, select one from the Voice Instructions list:

 ![](/assets/settings_navigation.png)

+**Note: **as the App uses text-to-speech \(TTS\) engine instead of pre-recorded audio, correct pronunciation depends on the TTS engine.

 ### Data Backup {#dataBackup}